Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Experiments

 \paragraph{Spurious Features Across Retrieval Settings.} To evaluate whether spurious features exist across different retrieval configurations (query sources, retrievers, and evidence sources), we additionally construct a benchmark, \textit{SIG\_Trivial}, following the \textit{SURE} framework pipeline.
 This benchmark employs a production-level retriever (Bing Search) to retrieve documents from the open web, using queries from Trivial\_QA~\cite{joshi2017triviaqa}.
 Further details are provided in Appendix~\ref{appendix:sig_trivial}.
 Table~\ref{tab:sure_trivial_results} presents the average RR for each type of spurious feature.
 The results demonstrate that spurious features are a prevalent issue for RAG systems across different retrieval configurations.

-\paragraph{Reliability of Robustness Evaluations.} To validate the reliability of our string-based evaluation method, we introduce the \textit{LLM-as-Judge} paradigm as a comparative assessment on \textit{SIG\_Trivial} benchmark.
+\paragraph{Reliability of Robustness Evaluations.} To validate the reliability of our string-based evaluation method, we introduce the \textit{LLM-as-Judge} paradigm, using \textit{Llama-3.1-70B-Instruct} as the judge model, and perform a comparative assessment on \textit{SIG\_Trivial} benchmark.
 See more details in Appendix~\ref{appendix:judge}.
 As illustrated in Table~\ref{tab:sure_trivial_results}, our evaluation results similar to those of \textit{LLM-as-Judge}, suggesting its effectiveness and efficiency.

+\paragraph{How Spurious Features Shift Model Attention.} Interpretability provides a principled framework for linking internal states to model behaviors~\cite{zhang2026locate}.
+To understand why spurious features affect model predictions, we investigate how they influence the model’s internal retrieval of answer-relevant information from an attention-based perspective~\cite{liu2025mudaf}.

+Specifically, we use the final token of the question $t_q$ as the query vector.
+For each token $t_i$ in the ground-truth answer span of the document, we extract the attention weight $\alpha(t_q, t_i)$.
+We then compute the average attention assigned to the ground-truth span for the original document and the perturbed document, denoted as $A_{\text{org}}$ and $A_{\text{pert}}$, respectively.
+The attention difference is defined as:

+We classify each example into three groups based on prediction changes after introducing spurious features: \textbf{Robust} (unchanged), \textbf{Win} (incorrect$\rightarrow$correct), and \textbf{Lose} (correct$\rightarrow$incorrect).
+This grouping enables us to assess whether attention shifts correlate with model's prediction changes.
+To ensure a fair comparison, we randomly sample 50 examples with \textit{Golden} documents from each category in the \textit{SIG\_Wiki} benchmark, and compute the average $\Delta A$ for each group.
+Results are shown in Table~\ref{tab:attention_analysis}.

+We observe that both \textbf{Win} and \textbf{Lose} cases exhibit larger attention shifts compared to \textbf{Robust} cases.
+Notably, in \textbf{Lose} cases, the attention assigned to the ground-truth answer within the perturbed document shows a clear decrease compared to the original.

+A Welch’s t-test comparing $\Delta A$ between the \textbf{Robust} group and the Change group (Win+Lose) yields a statistically significant difference ($p = 0.046$), suggesting that internal attention variation is associated with output changes.
+This attention-based analysis helps explain how spurious features lead to unrobust behavior in RAG systems.